 - Coordinating any traffic around the terminals, such as aircraft, ground crew, passenger buses etc.

-To work as an air traffic controller, you’ll need to qualify for a license from the National Air Traffic Services (NATS).
+To become an air traffic controller in the UK, you’ll need to qualify for a licence from the National Air Traffic Services (NATS).
 To begin your training, you will need to have at least 5 GCSEs at grade A*-C (9-4), including English and Maths.
 Although a degree isn’t essential, further study of a mathematical or scientific subject may help with your career prospects due to the technical aspects of the role.

 You will also need to prove that you have a good level of physical and mental health and meet the standards of the European Class 3 medical certificate as set by the Civil Aviation Authority (CAA).
 A final requirement is that you pass a security clearance which will check for details such as a criminal record.